Best 2 / 4 / 6 / 8 Channel Audio Interface & up to 16 Channel

 Best USB Audio Interface Selection Methodology

-The first edition was published in 2016 and the current edition was published on February 15, 2024.
+The first edition was published in 2016.
+The Current edition was published in 2025.

 Our selection criteria were for the best audio interface per category that can use USB to connect with computers (additional connectivity protocols were also allowed) and are available from major USA-based retailers.